 Periodontal (gum) disease is one of the most prevalent, yet often dismissed, diseases affecting American adults.
 According to some estimates, almost half of all people over 35 struggle with some form of gum disease, whether it’s the early form known as gingivitis or the most advanced form known as periodontitis.
 Regardless of what stage you may be in, the dental team at Drs.
-Boyd is prepared to help.
-With periodontal therapy, we can treat or manage your symptoms while improving your overall health as well as the beauty of your smile.
+Boyd NYC’s Top-Rated Dentist Since 1930 is prepared to help.
+With periodontal therapy in New York City, NY, we can treat or manage your symptoms while improving your overall health as well as the beauty of your smile.

 What are the symptoms of gum disease?
 What are its symptoms?
 Keep reading to learn more about the condition and how it’s treated.
 Then request an appointment at the Drs.
 Boyd for the help you need today.